 For the past fifty years the prestigious Plaskett Fellowship has been awarded to an outstanding, recent doctoral graduate in astrophysics or a closely related discipline.
 Fellows conduct independent research in a stimulating, collegial environment as part of NRC Herzberg Astronomy and Astrophysics, physically located at the Dominion Astrophysical Observatory (DAO) in Victoria, BC, Canada.

-NRC Herzberg staff are experts in observational astrophysics, but we welcome applications from theoreticians whose research requires close interaction with observers.
-Each selected fellow will be offered a limited-term appointment to the staff of NRC Herzberg for a period of two years; the award may be extended for one further year subject to performance and availability of funds.
+NRC Herzberg staff are experts in observational astrophysics, but we welcome applications from theoreticians whose research requires or benefits from close interaction with observers.
+Each selected fellow will be offered a limited-term appointment to the staff of NRC Herzberg for a period of two years; the award may be extended subject to performance and availability of funds.
 Up to three Plaskett Fellows are working at NRC in any given year and competitions are held regularly to maintain their number.

 The Plaskett Fellowship offers a highly competitive salary and benefits package.
-Deadline for applications is November 15, 2016.
-The 2017 Plaskett Fellow will be announced in Spring 2017.
+Deadline for applications is November 19, 2018.
+The 2019 Plaskett Fellow will be announced in spring 2019.

 Fellows are expected to undertake cutting-edge, independent research programs in astronomy.
 Fellows are welcome to become involved in projects of mutual interest with any of the diverse activities underway at NRC Herzberg that they feel will further their career goals.
-This can include collaboration with industry and other partners on major instrumentation development projects such as for ALMA, CFHT, Gemini, JWST and the Thirty Meter Telescope (TMT).
+This can include collaboration with industry and other partners on major instrumentation development projects such as for ALMA, CFHT, Gemini, JWST, the Mauna Kea Spectroscopic Explorer (MSE) and the Thirty Meter Telescope (TMT).
 The close proximity to the University of Victoria (about 20 minutes driving distance) facilitates significant interaction between our respective astronomers.

-Every effort is made to ensure that Plaskett Fellows have the opportunity to present their work at national and international meetings (1-2 per year) and to enable to travel to telescopes they have been awarded observing time on.
+Every effort is made to ensure that Plaskett Fellows have the opportunity to present their work at national and international meetings (1-2 per year) and to enable to travel to telescopes on which they have been awarded observing time.
 The budget for science travel is allocated by a small committee that includes one Fellow.

 The scientific atmosphere at NRC is vibrant and collegial with staff ranging from recent hires to researchers emeritus.
 NRC frequently organizes meetings relevant to Canada's international partnerships.
-Each week a regular colloquium series has visiting speakers and an informal, internal science forum.
+Each week a regular colloquium series has visiting speakers and an informal, internal science forum showcases visiting and local speakers.
 Groups interested in adaptive optics, extragalactic topics, and planetary systems also meet on a semi-regular basis.
-The Fellows organize a seminar series, weekly luncheon talks, and an occasional open house for area graduate students.
+The Fellows organize the colloquium series, and an occasional open house for area graduate students.

 Fellows are also eligible to mentor undergraduate or graduate students and are encouraged to participate in outreach programs within the community.
 This can include presentations and tours to visiting groups at DAO, visits or lectures to local schools, museums, or astronomy enthusiast clubs, and interactions with local and national news media in their areas of scientific expertise.
 Many are volunteers in B.C.'s Scientists and Innovators in the Schools (SIS) program.